ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, Virginia as a whole has longer wait times than the national average.
+As the table here and the chart below indicate, in 2020, Virginia as a whole is on par with wait times than the national average.
 This is due to the fact that one office has significantly longer wait times that bring the average up.
-All of the offices except the Falls Church NHC Office have lower wait times compared to the national average.
-Falls Church has an average wait time of 20.3 months, 5 more than the national average.
+Charlottesville, Norfolk and Richmond all have less hearing wait times.
 The approval ratings throughout all offices are much all lower than the national average.
-They are anywhere from 7.2% to 19.1% lower than the average.
+They are anywhere from 10.1% to 22.8% lower than the average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.